 Frequently Asked Questions about Tax Regime Comparison

 Find answers to common questions about old vs new tax.
-These FAQs are designed to help you understand key concepts and make informed decisions.
+Click on any question to expand the answer.

 Under the Income Tax Act, 2025, the old tax regime allows you to claim various deductions and exemptions (like HRA, LTA, Section 80C, 80D).
 The new tax regime offers lower, concessional tax rates but requires you to forgo most of these deductions and exemptions.